 Gone Baby Gone – a tale of mystery and child abductions, with Casey Affleck playing the lead.
 I have wanted to see this film for a long while and I’m happy to say it didn’t disappoint.
-It’s one those films that makes you consider a moral dilemma (what would have I done?).
+It’s one those films that make you consider a moral dilemma (what would have I done?).
 Any movie that does this successfully deserves a high grade in my book.
 Not to mention that this film really pulls you into the story from the get-go.

 Private investigators, Patrick Kenzie (Casey Affleck) and Angie Gennaro (Michelle Monaghan) are hired to investigate the disappearance of a 4-year-old girl.
 They assist the police in a rough area of Boston, clambering their way through the neighbourhood’s underbelly of drug lords, pimps and various other scum bags.
 Patrick uses his connections and know-how to get people to open up about the missing girl.
 It’s an ever-expanding mystery that feels real and you live the story with the characters.